The Windows 11 TPM Scam...

 Some owners have discovered that their non Windows 11 compatible computers have a software version of TPM and that it can be upgraded to TPM 2 with a simple BIOS update from the manufacturer.
 Perhaps ask Chat-GPT if your motherboard or model can support TPM 2.
 Unfortunately this TPM 2 path may now be software with reduced performance.

-And its easy to trial most Linux Distro's.
-Most offer downloads which can be saved to a USB drive in a boot-able format.
-These are usually ISO images which must be saved to the USB using a free software utility such as Rufus.
-Plenty of info on Google about how to do this.
-One then boots from the USB drive.
-Sometimes this requires changes to the PC to force this, although most machines offer a menu to select the boot device with some function key when first powered on.
+Linux distributions have improved hugely in the last few years with many mimicking the Windows desktop, and its easy to trial most of them, usually by downloading an ISO image which it then saved to a USB drive in a boot-able format.
+This is done using a free software utility, such as Rufus, with plenty of info on Google about how to do this.
+One then boots the PC from the USB drive.
+Sometimes this requires changes to the PC BIOS or EUFI to enable this, although most machines offer a menu to select the boot device with some function key when first powered on.
 This might be the hardest part of the whole process!

-A major advantage of Linux is the available free software and the ease of installing it.
+A major advantage of Linux is: no license fees, adverts, or forced updates, and a huge range of free software and the ease to install it.
 Its all under a single builtin applications menu with click to install, no searching the web with the risk of downloading malware.
+Also, with a modern PC about 8 years old, expect a noticeable increase in general speed over Windows.
+Linux distro's have very configurable user interfaces and can switch between the look of Windows XP to Windows 11 or most versions in between.